Business in Whiting

 Indiana’s oldest 4th of July parade draws nearly 40,000 visitors and hundreds of parade entries from across the Midwest to celebrate our nation’s Independence.
 Parade is held every Fourth with spectacular lakefront fireworks that evening.

 Summer with the Symphony

-Vintage classics, muscle cars and the music they inspired provide a unique setting along 119th Street for the Cruise Nights held every 3rd Wednesday of the month from May through October.
+Vintage classics, muscle cars, and music provide a unique setting along 119th Street for Whiting Cruise Nights held every 3rd Wednesday of the month – May through October.

 Northwest Indiana’s only Easter Parade and sidewalk “Egg-stravaganza” is marked by it’s dozen roaming Bunch O’ Bunnies, the remarkably creative Peeps contest, egg and bonnet contests and, of course, a city full of people bunny-hopping down 119th on the Saturday before Easter weekend.

 Whihala Beach, a Lake County Parks facility, welcomes more than 150,000 visitors each year to enjoy the amenities of a mile-long beach and a boat launch into Lake Michigan.
+Whihala Beach offers the complete Lake Michigan beach experience with spectacular views of the Chicago skyline.
+Guests have access to restrooms, rinse showers, food concessions, a public boat launch and ramp, swimming, sand volleyball courts, walking paths, a bike trail, and fishing (Indiana waters require proper fishing licenses).
 Click here to learn more.

 Built in 1923 as John D. Rockefeller’s Memorial to the veteran’s of WWI, this classic structure is listed on the National Historic Register and serves the community through use as an exercise facility, meeting place, extracurricular educational site, social hall and more.
 Click here to learn more.